Here we look at the areas of the knee where pain might be felt, and the speciﬁc conditions that can lead to this when cycling.

 Bike-speciﬁc problems are usually to blame here: badly placed cleats will either affect the Q angle (how far apart your feet are positioned) or cause excessive rotation of the knee joint, stressing one or other of the collaterals.
 The Cleat Position and Knee Pain diagram (below) describes the usual culprits and what to do with them.

-Ways to avoid medial and lateral knee pain
+2 ways to avoid and treat medial and lateral knee pain when cycling

 Check cleats for excessive wear regularly.
 Always make sure you draw round cleats with a felt tip pen to mark position before replacing them, and experiment with different cleat types until you ﬁnd one with the right amount of ﬂoat for you (too much or too little can both cause problems).